island-is/island.is/apps/services/auth/personal-representative/README.md

 They can use the connection information through two ways.

-- Setting up X-Road and use the [PublicAPI](https://docs.devland.is/apps/services/auth/personal-representative-public)
+- Setting up X-Road and use the [public API](https://docs.devland.is/apps/services/auth/personal-representative-public)
 - Use [Digital Iceland’s](https://www.notion.so/Identity-Server-Integration-afde614a247e4b9da4731b2ace1115cd) new login option and setting it up for Personal Representative usage.
   - This requires mapping rights to scope for service provider's client